agomez0/US_mass_shootings/README.md

 * `Nearest Police Department`: Utilized the Google nearby search API to find the nearest police department to the shooting site
 * `Nearest Police Department Proximity`: Utilized the Google distance matrix API to find the distance from the shooting site to the nearest police department

-### What to Expect:

-* A map of the U.S. with markers of each mass shooting
+* Map of the U.S. with markers of each mass shooting
 ![Map](Images/map.png)

 ![pctshootings](Images/pctshootings.png)